ietf-wg-cellar/matroska-specification/notes.md

  so that a `Matroska Player` **SHOULD** crop off 240 columns of pixels from the left and right of the encoded image to present the image with the pillar-boxes hidden.

+Cropping has to be performed before resizing and the display dimensions given by `DisplayWidth`, `DisplayHeight` and `DisplayUnit` apply to the already cropped image.

 ## Rotation

 The ProjectionPoseRoll Element (see (#projectionposeroll-element)) can be used to indicate